-- 7. Before granting approval of a permit to allow a boat launch ramp, the proponent must satisfactorily demonstrate that: - a.
+- a.
 Adequate facilities for the efficient handling of sewage and litter will be provided; - b.
-The boating facilities will be designed so that structures are aesthetically compatible with, or enhance shoreline features and uses; and - b-c.
+The boating facilities will be designed so that structures are aesthetically compatible with, or enhance shoreline features and uses; and - c.
 The boating facilities will be designed so that existing or potential public access along beaches is not blocked or made unsafe, and so that public use of the surface waters is not unduly impaired.